lpmunoz99/Admin-Dashboard/README.md

-This is the last project of Intermediate HTML and CSS through The Odin Project, a Dashboard, where the knowledge for grid layouts in combination with flexbox was applied.
+This is the last project of Intermediate HTML and CSS through The Odin Project.
+A Dashboard, where the knowledge for grid layouts in combination with flexbox was applied.